Hieromon/AutoConnect/mkdocs/advancedusage.md

 > EEPROM library uses one sector of flash located [just after the SPIFFS](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html?highlight=SPIFFS#eeprom).

+Also, the placement of the EEPROM area of ESP32 is described in the [partition table](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv).
 So in the default state, the credential storage area used by AutoConnect conflicts with data owned by the user sketch.
 It will be destroyed together saved data in EEPROM by user sketch and AutoConnect each other.
 But you can move the storage area to avoid this.

 The [**boundaryOffset**](api.md#boundaryoffset) in [**AutoConnectConfig**](api.md#autoconnectconfig-api) specifies the start offset of the credentials storage area.
 The default value is 0.

-### <i class="fa fa-caret-right"></i> Refers the hosted ESP8266WebServer
+### <i class="fa fa-caret-right"></i> Refers the hosted ESP8266WebServer/WebServer

-Constructing an AutoConnect object variable without parameters then creates and starts an ESP8266WebServer inside the AutoConnect.
-This object variable could be referred by [*AutoConnect::host()*](api.md#host) function to access ESP8266WebServer instance as like below.
+Constructing an AutoConnect object variable without parameters then creates and starts an ESP8266WebServer/WebServer inside the AutoConnect.
+This object variable could be referred by [*AutoConnect::host()*](api.md#host) function to access ESP8266WebServer/WebServer instance as like below.

 ```arduino hl_lines="4"
 AutoConnect Portal;